roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© Reed pulled out onto the highway, lights flashing, and Ty followed.
+Reed pulled out onto the highway, lights flashing, and Ty followed.
 They cruised along at better than 80 miles per hour, traffic clearing out of their way.
 They arrived at the stadium in no time.
 Ty gave Reed the thumbs up and, with a subtle wave, Reed took off in search, no doubt, of his next victim.
 Ty was certain Reed wouldn't be able to pass up the many young, nubile opportunities available to him on a college campus.

  Ty and Cori put Reed out of their minds, found a parking space and set their thoughts on enjoying each other and a good college football game.